-Sr. No Public advocated policy Method resorted for such advocacy Frequency of Review by Board (Annually/ Half yearly/ Quarterly / Others - please specify) Web Link, If available Not applicable
+Sr. No Public advocated policy Method resorted for such advocacy Frequency of Review by Board (Annually/ Half yearly/ Quarterly / Others - please specify) · · No. 19 All

 GLS through various Industry associations, participates in advocating matters for the advancement of the Industry and Public Good.
 GLS has a Code of Conduct Policy to ensure that the highest standards of business conduct are followed while engaging with aforesaid Trade associations/Industry bodies.